ResMed (RMD)

 Founded in 1989 to address the then-underdiagnosed condition of sleep apnea, ResMed (NYSE:RMD) develops cloud-connected medical devices and software solutions that treat sleep apnea, COPD, and other respiratory disorders for home and clinical use.

-- Incremental sales significantly boosted profitability as its annual earnings per share growth of 14.2% over the last five years outstripped its revenue performance
+- Performance over the past five years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 14.2% outpaced its revenue gains

 - The stock is trading at a reasonable price if you like its story and growth prospects